"Oracy is speaking and listening well"

 Watch this video, or read on to find out about oracy.

+Oracy is the ability to communicate effectively through speaking and listening.
+It includes developing a rich vocabulary, speaking clearly, expressing ideas confidently, and listening carefully to others.
 Oracy is important because it underpins all learning: children who can talk about their ideas and understand others are better able to make sense of new knowledge, ask questions, and engage in classroom discussions.

 Strong oracy skills also build confidence, support reading and writing, and help children develop the communication and teamwork skills they will need throughout their education and later in life.
 If you would like to know how children develop these over time, please download and read our Progression of Oracy Skills Map from the bottom of this page.
 There, you will also find an example Class Oracy Charter – which helps to remind children of our expectations for speaking and listening well.